By John Salak –

 Baylor’s results were encouraging as it found that the first group registered a “large decrease in stress and a significant increase in mindfulness.”
 The second group reported no difference in stress levels during that time.

 Looking for something a little more earthy or tangible to relieve stress?
 Okay.
-How about furry robots.
+How about furry robots?
 Yup.
-Ben-Gurion University of the Negev in Israel claims furry social robots can enhance bolster moods and reduce pain, especially when human-to-human contact isn’t an option.
+Ben-Gurion University of the Negev in Israel claims furry social robots can enhance and bolster moods and reduce pain, especially when human-to-human contact isn’t an option.

 The Israeli university specifically studied the impact of using PARO, a Japanese social robot that emits seal-like sounds and moves its head and flippers in response to being spoken to and touched.
 It found that individuals taking a one-time, hour-long session with a PARO lowered their pain and oxytocin levels and increased happiness compared with test subjects who didn’t spend time with the furry robot.

-Admittedly, not everyone may benefit from an hour with a furry seal robot.
+Admittedly, not everyone may benefit from a relaxing break with a furry seal robot.
 But it couldn’t hurt.